 Hospital Confinement

-Much like a specific disease policy, the benefit of a hospital confinement policy is a stated amount, maybe $250/day, while the insured is hospitalized.
+Much like a specific disease policy, the benefit of a hospital confinement policy is a stated amount, such as a fixed daily dollar amount, while the insured is hospitalized.
 However, the benefit is paid regardless of the cause of hospitalization and is in addition to any other coverage in force.

 Lesson Summary